theaquamarine/windows-powershell-docs/docset/windows/pkiclient/new-certificatenotificationtask.md

 ```

 ### -PSScript
-Identifies the Windows PowerShell® script that will be triggered by the certificate notification task.
+Identifies the Windows PowerShell?? script that will be triggered by the certificate notification task.
 The script will be launched with the **NonInteractive** parameter.

 ```yaml